theolivenbaum/resin/README.md

 ## Realize, there is no schema (nor a whole lot of tables)

-There exists databases that are document databases that have a schema and have support for SQL.
+There exists databases that are document databases that have schema and support for SQL.
 Resin is not such a document database.

 You know how you have to first create a schema (tables) before writing to a SQL database?
 With ResinDB you don't have to do that.
 You can just start writing immediately.